TheBrenny/sans-index-maker/readme.md

 # sans-index-maker
 > Works on my machine™️

+# ❗❗❗ IN AN ARCHIVE AND WONT BE MAINTAINED ❗❗❗

 Pass a combined PDF book and password and generate an index of all occurences of words in the book!

 Run this PS command to run for all books - change the course name as required or leave it out. *Don't include SANS in the course name!!*